-All of these scenarios are hypothetical, but they reflect the types of losses the US P&C industry could experience in the face of large-scale cyber sabotage.
+All of these scenarios are hypothetical, but they reflect the types of losses the U.S. property/casualty industry could experience in the face of large-scale cyber sabotage.
 Year 1 cyber scenario resulted in USD 2 billion loss of surplus for the mutual industry, while year 2 cyber scenario is expected to result in a USD 12.4 billion loss in surplus for mutuals.
 Both cyber scenarios are based on real-world vulnerabilities discovered.